 Converters must be activated before you can use them.
-Standard converters include those that handle the translation between the ProtoTRAK VL CNC and other TRAK CNC's.
+Standard converters include those that handle the translation between the ProtoTRAK SLX CNC and other TRAK CNC's.
 Optional converters are purchased separately.
 Standard converters and optional converters that are ordered and shipped with the machine are activated at the factory.

-You can tell which converters are activated by looking in the Open As (see Figure 12.9.3) or Save As windows (see Figure 12.4).
+You can tell which converters are activated by looking in the Open As (see Figure 12.9.2) or Save As windows (see Figure 12.9.3).

-If you purchase a converter after you have installed your machine, you must activate it yourself using a simple procedure:
+If you purchase a converter after you have installed your machine, you must activate it yourself using the procedure described in Section 3.1.8.